 Use of scanning in document management

-Anyone who has ever tried to scan an oversized document on an 8×11 or legal size scanner screen knows that it is a challenge.
+Anyone that’s tried to scan an oversized document on an 8×11 or legal size scanner screen knows it’s a challenge.
 Document scanning on a large scale requires large machines.
 At Brandywine CAD, we can accommodate documents up to 42×120 inches in size for scanning.
 But our services go beyond scanning itself, and include setting up organized file structures and indexing to assist in document management.

 We are also able to accommodate a wide range of documents to scan, including microfilm and microfiche, 35mm aperture cards, photographs, and double-sided documents.
 Where needed, we can provide cleanup of the images on the documents and image optimization for optical character recognition.